andrewcourtice/vuetiful/src/components/datatable/readme.md

 # Datatable

 The datatable component is essentially a "glorified table" designed to efficiently display dense data.
 Datatables aren't a heavily used component but they are fundamental to business applications - particularly ones displaying financial data or dashboards.
-A good datatable is hard to come by these.
+A good datatable is hard to come by these days.
 Often they are too bulky, poorly designed, rigid, lack features or have too many dependencies on other frameworks.
 I have aimed to mitigate most of these problems with the Vuetiful datatable but I expect there will be features lacking that you need.

 If you would like a feature added to the datatable or if you find a bug, please open an issue on this repo.